5 Statistical inference

 Another issue with NHST is that statistical inference in most settings is based on limit theorems—results from mathematical statistics that can require fairly advanced mathematics to prove—such as laws of large numbers and central limit theorems.2 To minimize the mathematical requirements here, we use simulations to illustrate ideas rather than trying to provide mathematically precise results.
 For readers looking to go deeper on either dimension, we provide a guide to further reading at the end of the chapter.

-The code in this chapter uses the following packages.
+The code in this chapter uses the packages listed below.
 For instructions on how to set up your computer to use the code found in this book, see Section 1.2 (note that Step 4 is not required as we do not use WRDS data in this chapter).
-Quarto templates for the exercises below are available at https://github.com/iangow/far_templates.
+Quarto templates for the exercises below are available on GitHub.

 5.1 Some observations